therealnicoroshi/modlist/README.md

  ***

- ### This is set up to use the default setting of the mod which makes all textures 1024x1024, and will use 8 GB of VRAM at 1080p and 10GB of VRAM at 1440p
+ ### This is set up by default to use  Diffuse=1024, Normal=1024, Parallax=512, Material=512, Glow=512, Mask=512 sized textures which will run on 8GB graphics card at 1080p resolution

  #### If your hardware can handle more VRAM usage than this you can open the white separator then either re-install the mod at a higher setting or open the .ini and manually set the values you want.

- #### Disabling the mod will make the list use up to 24 GB of VRAM on the regular and may cause instability.
+ #### ⚠️ Disabling the mod will make the list use up to 24 GB of VRAM on the regular and may cause instability.⚠️

  ***